gocom/danpu/CONTRIBUTING.md

 Dependencies
 ----

 Dependencies are managed using [Composer](http://getcomposer.org).
+After you have cloned the repository, run composer install:

+    $ composer install

+And update before testing and committing:

+    $ composer update

 Coding standard
 ----

-The project follows the [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) and [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide-meta.md) standards.
+The project follows the [PSR-4](https://www.php-fig.org/psr/psr-4/) and [PSR-2](https://www.php-fig.org/psr/psr-2/) standards.
 You can use PHP_CodeSniffer to make sure your additions follow them too:

-    $ composer install
+    $ composer cs
-    $ ./vendor/bin/phpcs --standard=PSR1,PSR2 src tests

 Testing
 ----

 The project uses [PHPunit](http://phpunit.de) for running its unit tests.
-Before pushing anything public run the tests and make sure they pass.
-First make sure you've installed dev-requirements using Composer:

-    $ composer install

-To run tests, specify your PHPunit config and boom:

-    $ ./vendor/bin/phpunit /path/to/your/phpunit.xml
+To run tests, first set up your own copy of `phpunit.xml` config, saved to the project root directory.
+This should be done to define your database connection.

+    $ cp phpunit.dist.xml phpunit.xml

 The config should follow the [phpunit.dist.xml](https://github.com/gocom/danpu/blob/master/phpunit.dist.xml) template.
 Tests require an empty MySQL database and a MySQL user with super-privileges.
+After you have configured phpunit, you can run the tests:

+    $ composer test

 Tests should pass before the changes can be merged to the codebase.
 If you create a pull requests that does not pass tests, CI will complain in the pull request thread.
 To get your changes merged, you should rework the code until everything works smoothly.